Inclusive Approaches to Support Student Assignments During Times of Disruption

 Writing

 In many ways, papers are the ideal assignment during times of disruption because they require fewer adjustments compared to other types of assignments.
-However, because of the lack of peer or instructor contact to go over drafts or discuss expectations, ideas to creatively support student writing include:
+However, in cases where it is difficult to offer peer or instructor contact (such as to go over drafts or discuss expectations), ideas to creatively support student writing include:

 • For peer feedback, instructors can set up pairs or triads for students to email drafts to each other.
 Just as with any peer feedback process, it is most helpful to structure these discussions by sharing a rubric in advance, or asking students to annotate their draft with questions that ask for specific feedback from their reader.
 Instructors also can ask peer readers to answer specific, descriptive questions like, “What is the biggest unresolved question in this draft?
 What do you want to read more about in this essay?
 What are the draft’s biggest strengths?“ (Gooblar, 2019, p.
 93).